vedp2003/NBASalaryDataAnalysis/README.md

 ### Data Preprocessing and Cleaning
 1. Merged the player statistics and salary datasets to include player performance statistics, positions, teams, and salaries.
 This involved joining the datasets on common attributes.
 2. Handled missing values and outliers across key features like points, assists, rebounds, and salary.
-This involved data cleaning and handling Null Values.
+This involved data cleaning, handling Null Values, and removing outliers using the Z-Score Method.
 3. Converted numerical columns to the appropriate data types for mathematical operations.
 4. Standardized features and scaled data where necessary.

 ### Feature Engineering
+We derived new variables from existing ones to better capture underlying patterns in the data.
+1. **Weighted Efficiency (WEFF)**: Combines points, assists, rebounds, steals, blocks, and turnovers, normalized by games played.
+2. **Points Per Game (PPG)**: Points scored divided by games played.
+3. **Assists Per Game (APG)**: Assists divided by games played.
+4. **Rebounds Per Game (RPG)**: Total rebounds divided by games played.
+5. **Steals Per Game (SPG)**: Steals divided by games played.
+6. **Blocks Per Game (BPG)**: Blocks divided by games played.
+7. **Turnovers Per Game (TPG)**: Turnovers divided by games played.
+8. **Usage Rate**: Estimate of a player's involvement in offensive plays, based on field goals attempted, free throws attempted, and turnovers.
+9. **Shooting Efficiency**: Average of field goal percentage and effective field goal percentage.
+10. **Offensive Contribution**: Weighted sum of points, assists, and offensive rebounds.
+11. **Defensive Contribution**: Sum of defensive rebounds, steals, and blocks.
+12. **Experience**: Estimated years of professional activity, assuming players start their careers at age 19.
+13. **Games Started Percentage (GS%)**: Games started as a percentage of games played.
-1. Calculated Weighted Efficiency (WEFF) using player performance metrics.
+14. **Impact Score**: Weighted Efficiency (WEFF) per minute played.
-2. Binned players into efficiency tiers: Low, Moderate, and High Efficiency.
-3. Added derived columns to enhance feature richness for model training.
+15. **Efficiency Tiers**: Players categorized into low, moderate, and high efficiency tiers.

 ### Exploratory Data Analysis (EDA)
-1. **Correlation Analysis**:
-   - Analyzed relationships between metrics like Weighted Efficiency (WEFF) and salary.
-   - Computed correlations to find the most impactful features.
-2. **Visualization**:
+1. **Visualization**:
+   - Created plots to see the correlation of different metrics with Salary to find which metric was important.
+   - Some plots we made include:
       - Visualized salary trends by position, efficiency, and season using bar plots, scatter plots, and line plots.
-   - Identified top-performing players based on WEFF.
-   - Created heatmaps to compare average salaries by position, efficiency tier, and season.
       - Created more salary related visualizations to better see trends for predicting overall salary based on player stats and performance.
+      - Salary vs eFG% resulted in a plot which has a linear like trend.

 ### SQL Integration
 1. Created a relational SQLite database for querying player statistics.